Happy birthday, WordPress! (I started the party a little early…)

 - I learned CSS, some PHP, and can navigate the WordPress codex

-- I have used more themes than I can remember, and provided a bunch of support for the K2 theme on its forum
+- I have tried more WordPress themes than I can remember, and provided a ton of support for the K2 theme on its forum

 - I lived by web stats, and now largely ignore them2